zethsqx/picam-octoprint-startup/README.md

 IMPORTANT
 ======
-For non IR camera, set the following value in /boot/config.txt
+1) For non IR camera, set the following value in /boot/config.txt

         awb_auto_is_greyworld=1

 Image before setting
 <img src="image/before.png" width="25%">

 Image after setting
 <img src="image/after.png" width="25%">

+2) Play around with the camera settings in picam.py
+   For the git example, the following was set to reduce bright spot from direct window lighting

+       exposure_mode = 'snow'